JuanUrrea6/Cumulocity_Plugin/README.md

 # Data Solver &copy;

 **Data Solver** is a Matlab-based GUI app which allows users to do different kinds of data processing to numerical sets of data uploaded as file inputs.
-Itś main objective is to simplify the usrś task avoiding the direct use of the Matlab console and coding, providing a user friendly interface to control the process.
+It's main objective is to simplify the user's task avoiding the direct use of the Matlab console and coding, providing a user friendly interface to control the process.

 * **Requirements**
 To run **Data Solver** all the files that compose it must be downloaded and executed using Matlab 2014a or newer.